Platform About Insights Contact

 When they say…Don't say…Do say… (The Expert)

 "I'm worried the work will be generic or full of errors.""Don't worry, I checked it.""I agree — AI-only output is mediocre.
-I use it for data-pulling and formatting, which frees me up for fact-checking and synthesis.
-Would you rather I spend four hours building the table, or four hours analyzing what it means?"
+I use it for data-pulling and formatting, which frees me up for fact-checking and synthesis."

 "It feels like you're taking a shortcut.""It saved me so much time!""I'm using it to stress-test my thinking.
-I had it generate three counter-arguments to my proposal so I could address them before the client meeting.
-It's a sparring partner, not a replacement."
+I had it generate three counter-arguments to my proposal so I could address them before the client meeting."

 "Can't AI just do your whole job?""I hope not, haha…""AI can do the tasks.
 It can't own the outcomes.
 I'm here to manage the intelligence and make sure results align with our strategy."

 The golden rule: never show raw AI output to a stakeholder.
-Always add the human layer first — the context, the so-what, the judgment call that turns data into direction.
+Always add the human layer first.

 The Expert Ascends.
 The AI Executes.